MOC-Floyd Valley Community School District: Fine Arts

-The "Pride of the Dutchmen Marching Band" is the marching band for MOC-Floyd Valley High School.
-The band competes regionally in Iowa, Nebraska, Minnesota and South Dakota.
-The band was Class A Regional Champion and a 6th place finalist band at the 2022 Bands of America Iowa Regional in Waukee, Iowa.
-The band has performed at many local and national parades, marching most recently at Universal Studios Florida and Disney’s Magic Kingdom in 2021, the Hollywood Christmas Parade in 2016 and in the Tournament of Roses Parade in Pasadena, CA in 2013.
-Each year, the Pride of the Dutchmen Marching Band marches at the Orange City Tulip Festival Parades held in May.
+The "Pride of the Dutchmen Marching Band" represents MOC-Floyd Valley High School in Orange City, Iowa.
+The band competes regionally in Iowa, Nebraska, Minnesota, and South Dakota.
+The band is a four-time Bands of America Regional Championship Finalist and was the Bands of America Iowa Regional Class 1A Champion in 2022 and 2024.
+The band has performed in numerous local and national parades, including the Hollywood Christmas Parade and Main Street U.S.A. at Disneyland in 2024, Universal Studios Florida and Disney’s Magic Kingdom in 2021, the Hollywood Christmas Parade in 2016, and has made two appearances at the Tournament of Roses Parade in Pasadena, California, in 2013 and 1993.
+Each year, the band hosts the Dutchmen Field Championship, a field marching competition featuring bands from Iowa, South Dakota, Minnesota, and Nebraska.

+The MOC-Floyd Valley High School band program includes three jazz band, Dutchmen Jazz 1, Dutchmen Jazz 2 and Jazz Lab.
+Dutchmen Jazz 1 has performed numerous times at Iowa Jazz Championships, most recently earning 4th place in Class 3A in 2025.